-The Division of Quality Assurance (DQA) is responsible for protecting and promoting the health, safety, and welfare of residents living in and being taken care of in the health and residential care facilities we regulate.
-DQA is responsible for regulating and licensing more than 40 different programs and facilities that provide health, long-term care, mental health services, substance abuse services, as well as conducts caregiver background checks and investigations.
+The Division of Quality Assurance (DQA) is responsible for protecting and promoting the health, safety, and welfare of residents living and receiving care in the health and residential care facilities regulated by the Division.
+DQA is responsible for regulating and licensing more than 40 different programs and facilities that provide health, long-term care, mental health and substance use services, as well as conducting caregiver background checks and investigations.

-Programs & Services within the Division of Quality Assurance
+Programs and Services within the Division of Quality Assurance

-If any individual believes that a caregiver, agency, or DQA regulated facility has violated State or Federal laws pertaining to regulated entities, that individual has the right to file a complaint with DQA.
+If any individual believes that a caregiver or DQA regulated health care provider has violated State or Federal laws, that individual has the right to file a complaint with DQA.
 The Bureaus of Health Services, Assisted Living, and Nursing Home Resident Care are responsible for conducting complaint investigations of health and residential care facilities.

 The Bureaus of Health Services, Assisted Living, and Nursing Home Resident Care are responsible for the licensing, certification and registration activities for Wisconsin’s health and residential care providers.
 DQA’s oversight also includes unannounced monitoring and compliance surveys for certain facility types.

 DQA Post Survey Questionnaire for health care providers to complete.

 The Office of Plan Review and Inspections (OPRI) determines if health care facilities regulated by DQA meet the physical environment standards of the State Building Code, State Licensure Code and Federal Life Safety Code requirements.
 Evaluation is accomplished through plan review, construction inspection, or survey related activities.